MillerLabFTW/OpenSourcePneumaticSystem/README.md

 ##Acknowledgements
 - Thanks to [Arduino](https://www.arduino.cc) and [Processing](https://processing.org) for the open-source software that enabled us to build our pneumatic system
-- Thanks to [Industruino](https://industruino.com) for providing the industrial board for controlling our system
+- Thanks to [Industruino](https://industruino.com) for designing the Industruino board, and for their detailed help files and general tech support we relied on to develop this system.
 ![MillerLab logo](PicsVids/MillerLab_logo.jpg)